- Example active heading

 Annual Percentage Rate (APR)

 APR is the all-in cost of borrowing expressed as a yearly percentage.
-It includes interest plus certain fees, which makes it a reliable way to compare loan products.
+It includes interest plus certain fees, which makes it the most reliable basis for comparing loan products.

 Where it's used: Term loans, SBA loans, business credit cards, lines of credit from traditional lenders.

-Tip: If you can get APR quotes, they’re the most straightforward way to compare loan costs.
+Tip: If you can get APR quotes from multiple lenders, they're your most straightforward comparison tool.

 Factoring fees

-Factoring fees are a one-time payment, calculated as a percentage of the total value of accounts receivable being factored.
+Factoring fees are a one-time charge calculated as a percentage of the invoice value you're factoring.

-Example: A 2.5% fee for every 30 days an invoice is outstanding.
-2.5% for 30 days works out to about 30% APR over a year.
+Example: A 2.5% fee for every 30 days an invoice is outstanding works out to roughly 30% APR over a full year.

-Where it’s used: Accounts receivable factoring, invoice factoring or financing.
+Where it's used: Accounts receivable factoring, invoice financing.

 Fixed vs. variable interest rates

-When comparing business loans, you’ll often see the choice between fixed rates and variable rates.
-Both can be good options, but they work very differently.
+When comparing business loans, you’ll often choose between fixed rates and variable rates.
+Both can be the right option, they just work differently.

 Fixed rate loans